ENJOY 10% off + FREE SHIPPING FOR ORDERS OVER $229. USE CODE S10 AT CHECKOUT!U.S. orders only. Some restrictions apply.

 Incandescent bulbs give broad spectrum light (tending toward yellow), but have the disadvantage that they involve heat, so they cannot turn off and on quickly.
 Their switching performance degrades rapidly above 15 Hertz or so.
 Incandescent bulb glasses are usually made with a translucent shield over the bulbs, allowing the glasses to be used with the eyes open.
 Incandescent glasses do not have a polarity.

-Until early 1998, LEDs were always monochromatic, with red and green the most common colors and yellow and orange as options.
+Until the late 1990's, LEDs were always monochromatic, with red and green the most common colors and yellow and orange as options.
 Red LEDs are the brightest, and while the eye is most sensitive in the orange/yellow part of the spectrum red seems to give stronger stimulation.
 Some people find red harsh, even with the intensity turned down, and as a result prefer green.
 Some manufacturers have mixed LED colors in an effort to approximate broad spectrum light.
 All LED based light frames are designed to be used with the eyes closed -- the eyelids diffuse the light and add to the experience, unless otherwise specified.